Understanding Cholesterol

 Cholesterol is a wax-like substance which is produced by your liver and found in animal foods (i.e. meat).
 Some people’s liver produce too much cholesterol on their own.

 Eating foods with saturated fats elevate blood cholesterol more than any other food component.
-Saturated fats can come from butter, fatty meat, and full-fat butter.
+Saturated fats can come from butter, fatty meat, and full-fat dairy.
 Snack food and fast food eating can also increase your exposure to trans fats.
 Trans fats can increase LDL cholesterol, so it is especially bad.

 Good Scores